IpekUsul/IpekUsul/README.md

 ###  About Me:
 - 🔭I am 21 years old.
 I was a Translation and Interpretation student at the university, but I'm not a student for the time being because my academic goal was not the department I was enrolled in.
-Soon, I will apply to a university where I can develop myself better in the field of computer engineering in line with my academic goals.
+Soon, I will apply to a university where I can develop myself efficiently in the field of computer engineering in line with my academic goals.

 -🐍 For now, I'm only dealing with Python projects.